-- A. Effective the first pay period in January 2008, the Employer agrees to contribute on behalf of each full-time employee equivalent the sum of \$14.00 per calendar week. - B. Effective the first pay period in January 2011, the Employer agrees to contribute on behalf of each full-time employee equivalent the sum of \$14.50 per calendar week.
-The Board of Trustees shall continue to maintain the Day Care Assistance Program for the duration of this Agreement. - C. Effective the first pay period in January 2012, the Employer agrees to contribute on behalf of each full-time employee equivalent the sum of \$15.00 per calendar week.
+- A. Effective the first pay period in January 2012, the Employer agrees to contribute on behalf of each full-time employee equivalent the sum of \$15.00 per calendar week.
+The Board of Trustees shall continue to maintain the Day Care Assistance Program for the duration of this Agreement. - B. Effective the first pay period in January 2014, the Employer agrees to contribute on behalf of each full-time employee equivalent the sum of \$15.50 per calendar week.
+The Board of Trustees shall continue to maintain the Day Care Assistance Program for the duration of this Agreement. - C. Effective the first pay period in June 2014, the Employer agrees to contribute on behalf of each full-time employee equivalent the sum of \$16.00 per calendar week.
 The Board of Trustees shall continue to maintain the Day Care Assistance Program for the duration of this Agreement. - D. The contributions made by the Employer to the Health and Welfare Fund shall not be used for any purpose other than to (1) provide health and welfare benefits; (2) maintain a Dependent Care Assistance Pilot Program; and (3) to pay the operating and administrative expenses of the Fund.
 The contributions shall be made by the Employer in an aggregate sum within forty-five (45) days following the end of the calendar month during which contributions were collected.